-Program Area Service Service Level Snow & Ice Control All public and City roadways remain passable to regular vehicles and emergency vehicles that are properly equipped for winter driving Priority I - To complete ice control and snow plowing within 24 hours of snowfall ending on designated arterial roadways Priority 2 - To complete ice control and snow plowing on remaining arterials and designated collectors within 24 hours of Priority 1 completion Priority 3 - To complete ice control and snow plowing within 24 hours of Priority 2 completion on remaining collectors, controlled intersections (stops and yields) and bus routes Priority 4 - to ensure that roads are passable to emergency services and general public, as necessary, upon completion of Priorities 1 through 3 on all other City controlled roadways and laneways Residents who do not live on snow routes will be notified by temporary signage when it will be necessary to move their vehicles for snow plowing or snow removal.
+Program Area Service Service Level Snow & Ice Control All public and City roadways remain passable to regular vehicles, transit and emergency vehicles that are properly equipped for winter driving Priority I - To complete ice control and snow plowing within 24 hours of snowfall ending on designated arterial roadways Priority 2 - To complete ice control and snow plowing on remaining arterials and designated collectors within 24 hours of Priority 1 completion Priority 3 - To complete ice control and snow plowing within 24 hours of Priority 2 completion on remaining collectors, controlled intersections (stops and yields) and bus routes Priority 4 - to ensure that roads are passable to emergency services, transit and general public, as necessary, upon completion of Priorities 1 through 3 on all other City controlled roadways and laneways Residents who do not live on snow routes will be notified by temporary signage when it will be necessary to move their vehicles for snow plowing or snow removal.
 To control snow and ice each winter by installing snow fence every year to manage drifts and co-ordinate snow removal in the downtown

-Street Sweeping/ Cleaning To keep all Lethbridge Roadways clean and clear. • All paved City public Roadways are swept at least once per year, from mid April to end of July.
+Street Sweeping/ Cleaning To keep all Lethbridge Roadways clean and clear.
+All paved City Public Roadways are swept at least once per year, from mid-April to end of July.
 Sweeping on Arterial roadways and the downtown is completed weekly or bi-weekly, as needed.
 To pick up fallen leaves in residential areas where leaves clutter the roadways.
-Road Maintenance, Rehab and Construction Keep Lethbridge Traffic safely "On the Move" To maintain all roads in good condition through annual maintenance and rehabilitation programs. • To repair potholes from May to October on a Priority Route basis.
-All Potholes on Priority 1, 2 & 3 Routes are repaired within 3 days of notification using hot mix asphalt.
-During winter Operations (October through May) potholes are repaired on a Priority 1, 2 & 3 Route basis within an average of 3 days of notification (response time can vary with weather conditions) using cold mix asphalt/recycled hot asphalt. • To review the condition of 20 % of city roads each year and seal cracks on roads between 3-5 years old.
+Road Maintenance, Rehab and Construction Keep Lethbridge Traffic safely "On the Move" To maintain all roads in "good" condition through annual maintenance and rehabilitation programs.
+Good is defined as 65% for arterial roads, 60% for collector roads and 50% for local roads and laneways.
+To repair potholes from May to October on a Priority Route basis.
+All Potholes on Priority 1, 2 &amp; 3 Routes are repaired within 3 days of notification using hot mix asphalt.
+During winter Operations (October through May) potholes are repaired on a Priority 1, 2 &amp; 3 Route basis within an average of 3 days of notification (response time can vary with weather conditions) using cold mix asphalt/recycled hot asphalt.
+To review the condition of 1/3 of the City's roads each year and seal cracks on roads between 3-5 years old.
 All alley roads are dealt with on an individual basis, assessed by staff and repaired as required.
 Sidewalk and Pathway, Maintenance, Rehab & Construction • Each year 20% of the sidewalks are assessed for condition, and 100% of the downtown sidewalks.
 All high risk hazards are placed into the sidewalk program for that year and dealt with.
 Low Risks are kept in an annual database.
-All city pathway conditions are reviewed on a request basis and overlayed or patched when needed.
+All city pathway conditions are reviewed on a request basis and overlaid or patched when needed.
 Bridge, Maintenance, Rehab and Construction Every three years an assessment is conducted on all Transportation and Parks (pedestrian) Bridges.
-Maintenance and rehabilitation is completed as required. • Each year operations crews performs minor repairs and maintenance on all City Bridges consisting of washing the bridge deck, repairing asphalt deficiencies, re-sealing bridge deck and line painting.
+Maintenance and rehabilitation is completed as required.
+Each year operations crews performs minor repairs and maintenance on all City Bridges consisting of washing the bridge deck, repairing asphalt deficiencies, re-sealing bridge deck and line painting.